febus982/bootstrap-python-package/README.md

   If you don't want to use CodeClimate just delete `workflows/python-quality.yml`.
 * Update the badges in `README.md`! (check [shields.io](https://shields.io/) for extra badges)

+**IMPORTANT:** The repository is configured to deploy on the [test PyPI repository](https://test.pypi.org/).
+It's strongly recommended to create the project in the [test PyPI repository](https://test.pypi.org/) and test the deployment pipeline.
+When you're happy with the result, create the project on the official [PyPI repository](https://pypi.org/) and remove the marked lines in `workflows/release.yml`.

 ## Package release